 NOTICE: Operate the boat between sunset and sunrise using your navigational lights.

 Navigational lights are legally required to indicate direction and right-of-way at night.

-Navigational Lights - You must use your navigational lights (running lights) when operating your boat between sunset and sunrise, and when day time visibility is limited.
-Also, check with the local authorities before operating your boat for other requirements concerning the use of navigational lights.
+Navigational Lights - You must use your navigational lights (running lights) when operating your Cobalt boat between sunset and sunrise, and when day time visibility is limited.
+Also, check with the local authorities before operating your boat, for other requirements concerning the use of navigational lights.

-The navigational lights are identified by a red light on the port side of the vessel, a green light on the starboard side and the all-around white light on the hardtop.
+The navigational lights are identified by a red light on the port side of the vessel, and a green light on the starboard side.

-All boats at anchor or moored must display a proper white anchor light.
-The anchor light is the white light located on the top of the hardtop.
-The anchor light must be visible from 360°.
+Anchor/Mooring Light - All boats at anchor or moored must display a proper white anchor light.

+The anchor light (all around light) is the white light located aft of the cockpit.
+The anchor light must be visible from 360° and will remain on when operating the navigational lights.